d-bl/MAE-gf/docs/tricks.md

 The example is a variation on a 's Gravenmoers snowflake ground.
 Click on the picture to see how the thread-diagram looks like.

 The pictures on these pages are mostly made with Knipling (TM).

-## Tiling
-Most examples use the <span class="elem">brick</span> parameter setting, drawn as a blue rectangle when shown, since it's less ID's to specify.
-Some scheme's do not have a working brick diagram, so, of course, a <span class="elem">checkers</span> parameter is used, drawn as a red rectangle when shown.

-Please note, that the ID's needed for the stitches shift somehow. <span class="elem">A1</span> is not in the upperleft corner of the shown units in the examples.

-## Footsides
-The examples provided focus on just elements of the grounds.
-No attention is paid to footsides.
-This may sometimes lead to tilted figures.

 ***